Día de los Muertos

 7. Every PARTICIPANT entering animals in the parade must provide sanitation services for their animals.

 8. Small businesses interested in participating will be asked to enter the parade as sponsors for a fee.
-This fee is required to be paid by August 1st, 2025 to secure a spot in the parade.
+This fee is required to be paid by September 1st, 2025 to secure a spot in the parade.
 Logos and official business name will be asked for at this time so to be featured on parade programming.
+Learn about Small Business Parade Entry Perks!

 9. All parade participating groups and organizations must have a banner or sign identifying them at their time of procession.